 Gran Via Prods.’ return to the TV arena comes on the heels of AMC’s series pickup of the drama “Breaking Bad,” which the company co-produces with Sony Pictures TV.

 The project, written and directed by Vince Gilligan, was developed three years ago for FX and was considered dead until AMC resurrected it late last year.

 “I’m so proud of it,” Johnson said of “Bad.”
 “It’s very different and really good.”

-"We were a little quiet in television for a while, but it wasn't by design but by circumstances," Johnson said.
-"I've always loved television and believe that some of the best writing and acting is done there.
-Who wouldn't want to try to succeed and compete in that medium?"
+“We were a little quiet in TV for a while, but it wasn’t by design but by circumstances,” Johnson said.
+“I’ve always loved television and believe that some of the best writing and acting is done there.”

-In his search for a TV executive, Johnson immediately hit it off with Frank.
-In addition to sharing "the same taste and ambitions," Johnson said he was impressed by Frank's passion to defend the projects he believes in.
+In his search for a TV exec, Johnson hit it off with Frank.
+In addition to sharing “the same taste and ambitions,” Johnson said he was impressed by Frank’s passion for the projects he believes in.